martiansideofthemoon/hurdles-longform-qa/README.md

 pip install tensor2tensor
 ```

-For GPU support, you might need to change the version of your TensorFlow depending on the CUDA / CuDNN installation ([details](https://www.tensorflow.org/install/source#gpu)).
+For GPU support, you might need to change the version of your TensorFlow depending on the CUDA / CuDNN installation ([details](https://www.tensorflow.org/install/source#gpu)). *GPU support is strongly recommended for faster inference*.

 ## Model Checkpoints & Generations